justinchoi001/liferay-learn-0/docs/en/infrastructure-and-operations/security/information-security-and-dxp-cloud.md

-# Information Security Policy
+# Information Security and DXP Cloud

-Liferay takes security on the cloud very seriously and has published the following documents on our compliance with the SOC 2 and ISO 27001:2013 standards:
+Liferay takes security on the cloud very seriously and has published the following documents on our compliance with the **SOC 2** and **ISO 27001:2013** standards:

 * [Statement on Processing of Customer Data for Cloud Services](https://www.liferay.com/legal/cloud-services-data)